What does the US vs China trade war do to people looking to buy gold?

 Even central banks around the world are readjusting their foreign exchange reserve mix in favour of gold for safety and strategic reasons.
 In Q1 2019 central banks rushed to purchase gold.
 It was the largest reserve increase in the last 6 years.
 Mandated with the financial stability of their countries, central banks are relying on the world’s oldest insurance against uncertainty: gold.

-As we anticipated, after the G20 meeting last weekend in Osaka – the agreement between presidents Trump and Xi to restart trade talks brought a correction to the price of gold, but it still reflects the major concerns of investors worldwide.
+As we anticipated, after the G20 meeting last weekend in Osaka – the agreement between presidents Trump and Xi to restart trade talks brought a correction to the price of gold, but it still reflects the major concerns of investors worldwide regarding the US vs China Trade War.
 Strategically, there is no substitute for holding physical gold, in a private environment, away from the financial system.

-To learn on where we believe gold is heading, please see my interview to Bloomberg from last Friday: https://jrotbart.com/the-bloomberg-interview-where-are-gold-prices-heading-to/
+To learn on where we believe gold is heading, please see my interview with Bloomberg from last Friday: https://jrotbart.com/the-bloomberg-interview-where-are-gold-prices-heading-to/